-- 6 Locate the three hinge tabs on the edge of the computer. - 7 Grip the sides of the computer cover and pivot the cover up, using the hinges as leverage points. - 8 Release the cover from the hinge tabs and set it aside in a secure location.
+- 5 Locate the three hinge tabs on the edge of the computer. - 6 Grip the sides of the computer cover and pivot the cover up, using the hinges as leverage points. - 7 Release the cover from the hinge tabs and set it aside in a secure location. - NOTICE: The computer cooling system cannot function properly while the computer cover is not installed.
+Do not attempt to boot the computer before replacing the computer cover.